bitrix24/b24restdocs/api-reference/how-to-call-rest-api/batch.md

     {% note info %}

-    **Note** that the parameters are URL-encoded.
+    **Note**, that the parameters are URL-encoded.
 It is mandatory to encode parameters; otherwise, the correctness of the result is not guaranteed.

     {% endnote %}